 General Features of the Academic Evaluation System for Faculty with Part-Time Appointment.

-Sul Ross State University values the contributions made by part-time faculty, so department chairs provide each part-time faculty member with an evaluation at least at the end of each semester taught.in consultation with
+Sul Ross State University values the contributions made by part-time faculty, so department chairs provide each part-time faculty member with an evaluation of at least one of their courses at the end of each semester taught.

+If a faculty member is teaching more than one course in a semester, the chair, in consultation with the part-time faculty member, will decide which of the courses will be evaluated.

 The objectives of the Part-Time Faculty Evaluation Procedure are: